vaishali2510/welcome/README.md

 7. I read it after the deadline passes, and give you a big `0`.
 8. Ignore the 7th step, you will be graded properly.

+We will also have an online interactive book for some assignments.
+Using [Runestone](https://runestone.academy/), we will utilize interactivitiy on the textbook level.
+I created a course for our class, you should [register](https://runestone.academy/runestone/default/user/register) to Runestone and then [find our course](https://runestone.academy/runestone/default/courses), named as `DS-542`.

 ## Practices

 ### Collaboration